kstasko/notes/aws/data-analyst-cert/da-udemy-s3-processing.md

 > You can do this by a graphical interface
 > that lets you define how you want that transformation to work
 > and it will actually do that using Apcache Spark under the hood
-> using Scala or Python codde, fully encryptd both at rest and in transit.
+> using Scala or Python code, fully encrypted both at rest and in transit.
 > Can be event-driven if you want it to be or it can run on a schedule.

 - Transform data, Clean Data, Enrich Data (before doing analysis)